BrowserA11y/a11y-workshop/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the CC0-1.0 license.
 See the LICENSE file for more information.